Personal experience: five stages through which most immigrants to the USA pass

-Almost everything irritated the Americans - how tasteless they dress, their constant relaxation and unwillingness to bother with anything, the inability to simply set a normal table for guests, etc. I could not understand the psychology of these people with a completely foreign culture.
+Almost everything irritated the Americans - how tasteless they dress, their constant relaxation and unwillingness to bother with anything, their inability to simply set a normal table for guests, etc. I could not understand the psychology of these people with an absolutely alien culture.

 Now I understand that it was just a homesick and family, and everything that didn’t coincide with that was annoying.

 Having managed to overcome the previous two stages, I moved on to the stage of neutrality.
 At this stage, I was able to calmly read a finance textbook without thinking about a transfer, make an appointment with any doctor I need, pay all bills, go wherever I need to without looking at the navigator, and especially - do almost all purchases online, without spending time in 3 different stores.

 I signed up for sailing and enjoyed it a lot.
 In addition to just acquaintances, there were several friends with whom I was really interested.
 I was especially pleased that I knew where to get a good herring for salad, in which pizzeria to take ready dough for baursaks, and how to cook a delicious besh without horse meat.
 At the same time, I was very fond of the previously unknown Mexican guacamole, Japanese sashimi with yuzo sauce and Brazilian kashini.